biancaradulescu28/DevOps-React-Flask-PostgreSQL/README.md

 ### Rolling Update
 Before the rolling update I specified a rollingUpdate strategy.
 I set maxSurge to allow up top 50% more pods to make sure I can add new pods without making the service less available, and I set maxUnavailable to ensure that no more that 50% of the pods are unavailable at the same time.

-Steps:  --images
+Steps:
 * Change backend deployment image to a different version
 ![Screenshot 2024-09-11 175258](https://github.com/user-attachments/assets/da6618bd-4d5f-470d-875c-ace8c21a5713)

-* Apply the updated configuration   --image cu v3
+* Apply the updated configuration
 ![Screenshot 2024-09-11 175315](https://github.com/user-attachments/assets/ec4e9f7f-fe90-4352-9412-bc7d7eb6678f)
 ![Screenshot 2024-09-11 175857](https://github.com/user-attachments/assets/4c65516a-737e-4b5b-9a85-b87670c0ef87)